United Kingdom

 Non-stick coating

-Teflon.
-Classic so-called non-stick coatingsused primarily to ensure that the product being cooked does not stick to the walls of the vessel during overheating and burning.
-On the other hand, this material is very delicate: it is recommended to protect it from scratches, wash it without abrasive products, use plastic or wooden spoons / scoops, etc. And even with full observance of the rules of use, Teflon wears out and becomes unusable in 3-4 years.
-Also note that this type of coating is highly recommended to be combined with a thick, preferably multi-layered bottom — in order to avoid deformations and the appearance of cracks on the surface.
+- Teflon.
+Classic so-called non-stick coatings, used primarily to ensure that the prepared product does not stick to the walls of the vessel during overheating and burning.
+On the other hand, this material is very delicate: it is recommended to protect it from scratches, wash it without abrasives, use plastic or wooden spoons/scoops, etc. And even with full compliance with the rules of use, Teflon wears out and becomes unusable in 3–4 years.
+We also note that this type of coating is highly recommended to be combined with a thick, preferably multi-layer bottom - in order to avoid deformations and the appearance of cracks on the surface.

 Ceramic.
-A fairly advanced version of non-stick coating : unlike Teflon, it has high strength, while it does not lose its properties and does not emit harmful substances even when scratches and cracks appear.
-The disadvantage of ceramics can be called sensitivity to temperature changes — for example, if you fill heated dishes with cold water, cracks and chips may appear.
-And such a coating is somewhat more sensitive to shock than Teflon.
+A fairly advanced version of non-stick coating : unlike Teflon, it has high strength, but does not lose its properties and does not emit harmful substances even when scratches and cracks appear.
+A disadvantage of ceramics is sensitivity to temperature changes - for example, if you fill a heated dish with cold water, cracks and chips may appear.
+And such a coating is somewhat more sensitive to impacts than Teflon.

-Enamelled.
-The special enamel coating does not have special non-stick properties — it is used mainly to prevent contact of the metal surface of the vessel with food.
-Even stainless steel tends to oxidize to some extent, which can spoil the taste of food or even make it dangerous to health if stored for a long time; enamelware is devoid of such shortcomings.
-On the other hand, enamel is quite sensitive to scratches and chips, it cannot be washed with abrasive products (which makes cleaning difficult), and the life of such a coating is relatively short.
-Also note that modern manufacturers use enamels of different grades and, accordingly, qualities; in this case, it makes sense to focus on the price category of the pan.
+Enameled.
+The special enamel coating does not have any special non-stick properties - it is used mainly to prevent contact of the metal surface of the vessel with food.
+Even stainless steel is prone to oxidize to some extent, which, if stored for long periods of time, can ruin the taste of food or even make it hazardous to health; Enameled dishes are free from such shortcomings.
+On the other hand, enamel is quite sensitive to scratches and chips; it cannot be washed with abrasive agents (which makes cleaning difficult), and the lifespan of such a coating is relatively short.
+We also note that modern manufacturers use enamels of different grades and, accordingly, quality; In this case, it makes sense to focus on the price category of the pan.

 More features